a8m/reflect-examples/README.md

 some of them are mine, and some of them were taken from the godoc website.

 If you want to contribute to this repository, don't hesitate to create a PR.

+The awesome gopher in the logo was taken from [@egonelbre/gophers](https://github.com/egonelbre/gophers).

 ### Table Of Content
 - [Read struct tags](#read-struct-tags)